DimitriPalmer22/Studio-Docs/Projects/Summer Project/Playtest Survey.md

 - Fireball spell is powerful
 - Wasn't immediately obvious where the next wave of enemies spawned in at.
 - Weird pixel effect on the characters moving up and down.
+- Font is a little hard to read sometimes
+-